reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 {{% info title="Reqres Fake Data CRUD API" %}}
 We are going to use [Reqres API Server](https://reqres.in) to test different HTTP methods.
 It is a free online API that can be used for testing and prototyping.
 It provides a variety of endpoints that can be used to test different HTTP methods.
-The reqres API is a good choice for testing CORS because it supports all of the HTTP methods that are allowed by CORS.
+The Reqres API is a good choice for testing CORS because it supports all of the HTTP methods that are allowed by CORS.
 {{% /info %}}

 ## HttpClient (Classic APIs)
 In this section of examples we are going to learn how to use `HttpClient` for sending requests and consuming responses in synchronous mode.
-The client code will wait until it receives response from the server.
+The client code will wait until it receives a response from the server.

 {{% info title="HTTP and CRUD Operations" %}}
 CRUD operations refer to Create, Read, Update, and Delete actions performed on data.
 In the context of HTTP endpoints for a `/users` resource: